Annual Medicare Part D Disclosure & Model Notice Deadline Reminders

 1. Provide a written notice to all Medicare-eligible plan participants before each October 15 explaining whether the plan’s prescription drug coverage is “creditable coverage” (i.e., the coverage is expected to pay on average as much as Medicare’s standard prescription drug coverage).

-The employer’s notice to participants, and disclosure to CMS, must be updated if the plan’s credible coverage status changes.
+The employer’s notice to participants, and disclosure to CMS, must be updated if the plan’s creditable coverage status changes.

 To assist employers in meeting the notice and disclosure requirements, this commentary provides background, details about preparing and distributing the notice, details about submitting the disclosure, and links to model notices and official CMS guidance.